We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Symptoms of an ulcer may subside quickly with treatment.
-Even if your symptoms disappear, you should continue to take medicine prescribed by your doctor.
-This is especially important of H. pylori infections to ensure that all bacteria are destroyed.
-Doctors will also suggest that you avoid smoking, alcohol, and any medications or foods that can trigger symptoms.
+But even if your symptoms disappear, you should continue to take any medication prescribed by your doctor.
+This is especially important with H. pylori infections, to make sure that all bacteria are eliminated.

 In very rare cases, a complicated stomach ulcer will require surgery.
-These include ulcers that:
+This may be the case for ulcers that: